IIIF/api/source/community/faq/index.md

  * A thriving global network
     * Join a global network of image suppliers making content available in a common , interoperable framework.
 Tap a growing suite of software tools and platforms.
 Maximize the use of your images on the Web.
 Unlock new potential with interoperability.

-## Who else is part of the IIIF community?
+## Who is part of the IIIF community?

 * The IIIF Community encompasses a large and growing group of interested and active individuals and organizations dedicated to leading and sustaining the IIIF.
 As a community-driven initiative, IIIF thrives on active discussion, input, and feedback from a wide array of diverse individuals from libraries, museums, cultural heritage institutions, software firms, and other organizations working with digital images and audio/visual materials.
 We welcome any organization or individual interested in adopting the IIIF, developing software to support it, or giving feedback on the effort to get involved.
 Participants in all IIIF activities are expected to follow the IIIF [code of conduct][conduct].
 The [list of known IIIF community participants][community-list] is always growing.
 Additionally, the IIIF Consortium (IIIF-C) provides sustainability and steering for the initiative.
 For more information about the IIIF-C, see the [Consortium page][iiif-c] and [IIIF-C FAQ][iiifc-faq].